Javapower77/cs2-tollbooth-highways/README.md

 First you must create the road highways and the add the tollbooth roads because the other way it will remove the CarLaneFlags to indicate what type of vehicles could passthrough the tollbooth lane.
 I did'nt found any method to avoid this.

+## Note

+As CS:2 doesn't have any exposed method to control what vehicle go through a lane of a road, this mod just try to do the best and sometimes cars will not respect excluise tollbooth road.
+In a future, is CO add flags for restrict type of vehicles I will modify this mod to use as much vanilla methods as possible.

 ## Thanks